The Spartan Navy

 fundraising in order to donate the boat - mostly selling concessions at Cleveland Browns games

 and concerts at the old Municipal Stadium.
-It was delivered by Dave
+The shell was delivered by Dave

 Trond of Vespoli USA to the 1995 National Collegiate Rowing